 Do not visit your dental practice unless you have been told to.
 This will ensure your practice can continue to provide essential care safely.

-- If you aren't registered with a NHS dentist or cannot contact your dentist, contact NHS111
+- If you aren't registered with a NHS dentist or cannot contact your dentist and are in need of an urgent appointment, contact NHS111

 If you have COVID-19 it is important you inform the service when you speak to them